bekk/bekk-christmas/post/kotlin/receivers.md

 authors:
   - Vegard Veiset
 ---
-Did you know that you can change the scope of functions?
+Did you know that you can change the scope of lambdas?
 It’s pretty awesome.
-In Kotlin you can change the scope of functions by using a concept called receivers, and the standard library does it all the time.
+In Kotlin you can change the scope of lambdas by using a concept called receivers, and the Kotlin standard library does it all the time.

 Let's take a closer look at the familiar `apply` function.